Quick rule: is a bundle worth it?

 If the answer to the third question is no, the bundle is a habit, not a saving.
 Most readers think they're saving more than they are — C+R Research found people guess their monthly subscription spend at $86 while actually paying $219, a 2.5x undercount.
 JD Power put the average US streaming bill alone at $73.47 in January 2025.
 Bundles are a big part of why the gap is that wide: one $37.95 charge feels like a single decision, even when it's six.

-This is the bit Subnesio was built to surface.
-Not the price — Apple and Google publish that.
-The usage.
 If you can see at a glance that Apple News+ hasn't been opened in 90 days, the bundle math stops being abstract.
-There's more on the same idea in the true cost of forgotten subscriptions and a practical walkthrough in how to track all subscriptions.
-Pricing for the tracker itself is on the pricing page.
+There's more on the same idea in the true cost of forgotten subscriptions, a practical walkthrough in how to track all subscriptions, the Apple One cancellation and downgrade guide, and — if the goal is a monthly ceiling — how to set a hard cap on recurring spend.
+For why your bank app won't catch this for you, see why your bank subscription tracker is not enough.

 P.S.
 If your Apple One bill renews tomorrow, open the Music, TV+, Arcade, News+, Fitness+, and iCloud apps right now and count which ones you've actually launched this week.
 That number, multiplied by the standalone price, is what you should be paying.